linrongbin16/lin.vim/README.md

 ### Vim vs Neovim

 Both Vim and Neovim are supported.
-While by default, we only support `vim`, `gvim` and `nvim`.
-Please install other Neovim GUI clients manually if you need.
+While by default, we only support `vim`(`gvim`).
+Please install Neovim manually if you need.

 ### Installation Failure Notification